-It was a myth widely circulated in the 80s that coconuts are the main sources of cholesterol causing artery blocks.
-Nevetheless my mother started reducing the use of coconut meat greatly, used coconut milk sparingly, and stopped using coconut oil once for all.
-But my grandmothers continued to use coconuts profusely, and they even found a dish insipid if coconut meat is scantily added into it.
-In those days coconut meat was used in almost every vegetable preparation, coconut milk used for making scrumptious payasam, and coconut oil for frying crunchy snacks like thattai, murukku, banana chips, etc. We relished theeyal mostly in our grandmother’s house as this recipe calls for good lashings of coconut meat fried in coconut oil.
+It was a myth widely circulated in the 80s that coconuts are the main sources of cholesterol-causing artery blocks.
+So my mother preferred to reduce the use of coconut meat greatly, used coconut milk sparingly, and stopped using coconut oil once for all.
+But my grandmothers continued to use coconuts profusely, and they found a dish insipid if coconut meat is scantily added into it.
+In those days, coconut meat was used in almost every vegetable preparation, coconut milk was used for making scrumptious payasam, and coconut oil for frying crunchy snacks like thattai, murukku, banana chips, etc. We relished theeyal mostly in our grandmother’s house as this recipe calls for good lashings of coconut meat fried in coconut oil.

 Channa kulambu prepared using small black chickpeas was one of the few curries I liked to relish during my childhood days.
 In those days large white chickpeas were sparingly used for the reasons still unconvincing to me.
 Eventually I switch to large white chickpeas for their soft, melt-in-mouth texture and prepare even more delicious channa kulambu.
 Nowadays I like to prepare chettinad style aromatic channa kulambu using white chickpeas, drumstick pods & eggplants (brinjal) to savour the beautiful aroma of drumsticks & delicious flavor of channa.